mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/method_look_up.md

 # Method Lookup

-Method lookup path describes the order in which ruby traverses the class hierarchy when a method is invoked to look for the method definition.
+Method lookup path describes the order in which Ruby traverses the class hierarchy when a method is invoked to look for the method definition.

 The **method lookup path** describes the order in which classes are inspected when a method is called to see how that method is defined.